PSDevChris/BizepsBot/Readme.md

 ## To Dos ##

-+ Create command which shows the people in a game
++ Add a banned user so users can't abuse commands
 + Reduce code for counters
 + If GDQ Table is not found default to posting that the schedule is not live
-+ Translate all logging events to English
++ Show FreeGames
++ Add more free Games from other vendors